chart21/mkdocs-hpmpc/docs/datatypes.md

 ## Implementing functions with Datatypes

 The tutorials in the `programs/tutorials` folder provide examples of how to implement functions using the provided datatypes.
 Below is a quick example of how to operate on `Additive_Share` datatypes.
-As one can see, shares behave like normal integers and can be used with STL containers such as `std::vector`.
+As one can see, shares behave similarly to normal integers and can be used with STL containers such as `std::vector`.

 ```cpp
 template <typname Share>